 Why do I talk to my son about periods too?
 Because he’s going to have girlfriends someday and most likely a wife.
 He also has an older sister he’ll be living with for many more years.
 I wanted to build empathy in him from an early age.
 I didn’t want this to be a taboo, awkward topic.
 I still find it embarrassing to announce such things to my kids, but I make myself do it.

-We don’t have a perfect family or perfect relationship by any means!
+We don’t have a perfect family or perfect relationship, by any means!
 Opening up to them in these ways, though, has allowed us to be open and communicate so much more on every level.
 If I could go back, I wouldn’t change how we approached these issues.
 I’d do it exactly the same way.
-I love that my kids feel comfortable around us and can share gross, awkward and embarrassing things.
+I love that my kids feel comfortable around us and are able to share gross, awkward and embarrassing things with us.

-I realize cultural differences are at play here.
-I’m American, and we tend to be louder and more open.
+I realise cultural differences are at play here.
+I’m American, and we tend to be louder and more open by nature.
 However, when it comes to raising kids, I think it’s important for every parent to establish open communication with their children.
 Especially in our current society where there are so many more dangers than ever before.
 Social media and the Internet have introduced so many new challenges to parenting.
 We’re all navigating these new dangers together.

 But by being open about the “normal” things… like puberty, sex, relationships, and your family’s values and beliefs, this keeps the door open to discuss all of the new issues as well.
 If you’re talking to your child about puberty well before it hits, you become the resource and their go-to expert for all of the other issues they will face… hopefully!